Tuition:

 High School

 These classes are academically focused and cover all the material required for full credit in the subject.
 The students attend each class once per week and complete the required work at home.
-We use Google Classroom to keep track of assignments and grades. (specific class information will be added as it is received from teachers)
+We use Google Classroom to keep track of assignments and grades.

 WORLD HISTORY uses “Short Lessons in World History” by E. Richard and Linda R. Churchill as the base of class lessons, while adding in art history, culture, and fun hands-on projects to reinforce the concepts and timeline.
 Students need to bring the book on the first day of class – Tuesday, August 18.